sugiiianaa/task-management-api/README.md

 ## Message for the readers

-If you look through my code and think something should be fixed you could open an `issue` or `pull request` *OR* you could email me through : sugiiianaa@gmail.com.
+If you look through my code and think something should be fixed or could be improved you could open an `issue` or `pull request` *OR* you could email me through : sugiiianaa@gmail.com.

 Any suggestion and recommondation for improving the project would be really apreciated!